USB(4) USB(4)

 implements a file system, normally mounted on /dev, but this

-can be changed with the -m option, with files volume,
+can be changed with -m, containing files volume, audioctl,

-audioctl, audio, and audioin.
-The names volume and audio
+audio, and audioin.
+The names volume and audio maintain

-The -V option (verbose) causes usbaudio to print information
+The -V option (verbose) causes audio to print information

 about the device on startup.
 The -s option specifies a name